Gruntfuggly/todo-tree/README.md

 `todo-tree.ripgrep`

+When first installed, the extension will attempt to find the version of vscode-ripgrep that comes with vscode.
+Depending on your OS, it looks in the following places:

+* Windows: `C:\Program Files\Microsoft VS Code\resources\app\node_modules\vscode-ripgrep\bin\rg.exe`
+* Linux: `/usr/share/code/resources/app/node_modules/vscode-ripgrep/bin/rg`
+* OSX: `/Applications/Visual Studio Code.app/Contents/Resources/app/node_modules/vscode-ripgrep/bin/rg`

+If you install vscode somewhere else, you can set this appropriately.

-By default, the extension tries to download and use the version of ripgrep that has been compiled by vscode for your platform.
-If this doesn't work you can install ripgrep yourself and set this preference to point to it.
+Alternatively, you can install ripgrep manually and set this to point to wherever it is installed.

 `todo-tree.autoUpdate`